Convergence Rate Analysis of LION: Convergence Rate Analysis

 \subsection{Unconstrained Case}

 Here we present another contribution of our work: the first rigorous guarantee of convergence for the LION optimizer under the unconstrained problem setting, along with a detailed analysis of the convergence rate.
-To derive the result, we make an additional assumption on the coerciveness of the objective $f$, which is reasonable for many deep learning models.
+To derive the result, we exploit the decoupled weight decay term in LION and impose a finite-horizon condition on the weight decay parameter.
+Under this condition, the iterates admit a direct pathwise bound, as formalized in the Lemma \ref{lemma:finite-horizon-bound}.